 With Utility Network version 4 and later, dirty areas are also used to identify and work with errors discovered for network features.
-Dirty areas are used to represent errors that are generated by the system when a feature in the utility network is in violation of established rules and restrictions.
-Upon the creation of an error, a dirty area is created that encompasses the feature's geometry.
+Error dirty areas are used to represent errors that are generated by the system when a feature in the utility network is in violation of established rules and restrictions.
+Upon the creation of an error, an error dirty area is created that encompasses the feature's geometry.

-The dirty areas sublayer is symbolized using the Status field to indicate how it was created:
+The dirty areas sublayer is symbolized using a bitmask value in the Status field to indicate how it was created:

 - Dirty and error